 - Presents a positive, professional image to internal and external stakeholders in support of RCA’s mission.

 - Master’s Degree in Nursing, current state license.

 - 5-7 years nursing experience, 5 years’ experience in substance use disorders (preferred)

 - Knowledge of medical health care diagnoses and terminology, detoxification procedures, the diseases of addiction and substance use disorders, co-occurring disorders, DSM Criteria and terminology

 - Speaks clearly and persuasively in both positive and negative situations, has good listening skills, asks for clarification appropriately, responds well to questions, able to accept direction and feedback and appropriately participates in meetings

 - Working knowledge of Microsoft Word, Excel, PowerPoint and Outlook.

-Work Environment: This position is carried out in a professional office, clinic and hospital environment.
-Routine use of standard office equipment such as computers, phones, photocopiers, and filing cabinets is necessary.
+Work Environment for Nurse Practitioner: This job operates in a clinical nursing environment.
+However, this role routinely uses standard office equipment such as computers, phones, photocopiers, and filing cabinets.
 The noise level in the work environment is usually moderate.

-Physical Demands: This position requires that the employee be able to talk or hear.
-The employee frequently is required to use hands and fingers, handle or feel objects and manipulate tools or controls.
-The employee is frequently required to stand, walk, sit, reach with hands and arms, climb or balance, and stoop, kneel, crouch or crawl.
+Physical Demands for Nurse Practitioner: While performing the duties of this position, the employee is regularly required to talk and hear.
+The employee frequently is required to use hands to finger, handle or feel objects, tools or controls.
+The employee is occasionally required to stand; walk; sit; reach with hands and arms; climb or balance; and stoop, kneel, crouch or crawl.
 The employee must occasionally lift and/or move objects up to 25 pounds.
 Specific vision abilities required by this position include close vision, distance vision, color vision, peripheral vision and the ability to adjust focus.

-Travel: Travel is primarily local during the business day although some out-of-the-area and overnight travel may be expected.
+Travel for Nurse Practitioner: Travel is primarily local during the business day, although some out-of-the-area and overnight travel may be expected.